kennethd/kennethd.github.io/_posts/2019-04-11-genealogy-research.markdown

 ## Wheeler

 ## Winter, Heinrich & family, of the 1710 Palatine influx
-*KLD's 7th great-grandfather from the Winters line*
+*KLD's 7th great-grandfather via the Winters line*